xcist/phantoms-voxelized/Plaque_Phantom_voxelized/README.md

 ![plaque overview picture](figures/Figure1.png "Volumetric rendering image and central cross-sections of the plaque model") Below shows the key geometry information of the plaque:
-![plaque geometry picture](figures/Figure2.png "Dimensions for the key features of the plaque components") More details can be found in [our latest paper](https://arxiv.org/abs/2312.01566).
+![plaque geometry picture](figures/Figure2.png "Dimensions for the key features of the plaque components") More details can be found in [our latest paper](https://arxiv.org/abs/2312.01566) (a new arXiv version to be updated to reflect the vessel wall thickness change).

 ### Usage
 Please follow the steps below to use this plaque phantom for your simulation: